-This Safeguarding Policy has been developed in strict accordance with the statutory guidance outlined in Keeping Children Safe in Education (KCSIE) 2025, which all schools and colleges in England must follow when safeguarding and promoting the welfare of children under 18.
-It also aligns with the multi-agency framework established by Working Together to Safeguard Children, ensuring effective collaboration among all safeguarding partners and compliance with the Independent School Standards (Part 3 - Welfare, Health and Safety of Pupils).
+This Safeguarding Policy has been developed in strict accordance with the statutory guidance outlined in Keeping Children Safe in Education (KCSIE) 2025 to safeguard and promoting the welfare of children under 18.
+It also aligns with the multi-agency framework established by Working Together to Safeguard Children, ensuring effective collaboration among all safeguarding partners.
 This framework sets out clear expectations for safeguarding arrangements, staff training, and leadership oversight.
+Although ALFA is not a school, the Headteacher follows the guidance set out in KCSIE 2025 to keep learners safe.